AbdullahAlZubaerOfficial/Banking_System/README.md

 Saving data using file handling

-✨ OOP Features Covered
+OOP Features Covered:

 This project is a complete demonstration of core OOP concepts:

-Encapsulation – Bank data (account number, balance, etc.) is kept private and accessed only through public methods. 🔒
+Encapsulation – Bank data (account number, balance, etc.) is kept private and accessed only through public methods.

 Inheritance – Different account types (e.g., SavingsAccount, CurrentAccount) are inherited from a base BankAccount class. 🏦

-Polymorphism – Virtual functions allow function overriding for account-specific behaviors. 🔄
+Polymorphism – Virtual functions allow function overriding for account-specific behaviors.

 Function Overriding – Child classes redefine parent functions.

-Constructor Overloading – Multiple constructors are implemented for flexible object creation. 🏗️
+Constructor Overloading – Multiple constructors are implemented for flexible object creation.

-Friend Function – Used to access private data when needed. 👥
+Friend Function – Used to access private data when needed.

-Inline Functions – Small functions like showing account details are declared inline for efficiency. ⚡
+Inline Functions – Small functions like showing account details are declared inline for efficiency.

 Default Arguments – Some functions use default values for parameters.

-File Handling – All account and transaction data is stored/retrieved from files. 📂
+File Handling – All account and transaction data is stored/retrieved from files.

-Transaction History – Every deposit/withdrawal is stored in transaction records. 📜
+Transaction History – Every deposit/withdrawal is stored in transaction records.

-Operator Overloading (Extra Feature) – Overloaded operators for comparing balances between accounts. ➕
+Operator Overloading (Extra Feature) – Overloaded operators for comparing balances between accounts.

 Abstraction – Hiding implementation details and exposing only necessary functions.